-- Strategy 7-2.1.
-Free up potential residential development space by revising parking minimums and incentivizing shared parking. - Strategy 7-2.2.
-Support Dartmouth College's development of on-campus housing to ensure an adequate and affordable housing supply for graduate and undergraduate students, faculty, and staff. - Strategy 7-2.3.
-Incentivize the creation of more attainable housing within walking distance of the downtown core. - Strategy 7-2.4.
-Modify the Zoning Ordinance to clarify and allow flexibility in residential use in the downtown.
+- Strategy 7-2.1: Free up potential residential development space by revising parking minimums and incentivizing shared parking. - Strategy 7-2.2: Support Dartmouth College's development of on-campus housing to ensure an adequate and affordable housing supply for graduate and undergraduate students, faculty, and staff. - Strategy 7-2.3: Incentivize the creation of more attainable housing within walking distance of the downtown core. - Strategy 7-2.4: Modify the Zoning Ordinance to clarify and allow flexibility in residential use in the downtown. - Strategy 7-2.5: Create a gradual transition of decreasing density from the downtown core to the periphery of the greater downtown. - Strategy 7-2.6: Increase the allowable residential density in the greater downtown.